Everything you need to know about visiting Dubai in March

 - AquaFun on The Beach, JBR – test your agility and fitness in this giant outdoor playground off the shore of one of Dubai’s most popular beaches, The Beach.

-- Explore the Al Marmoom Desert Conservation Reserve – rent a bike for one of the most unique desert riding experiences or a local favourite is the walking track around the incredible Love Lakes for wildlife spotting and sensational sunsets.
+- Explore the Al Marmoom Desert Conservation Reserve – rent a bike for one of the most unique desert riding experiences, or a local favourite is the walking track around the incredible Love Lakes for wildlife spotting and sensational sunsets.

-- Take a Dubai Canal Dinner Cruise through the city’s latest man-made phenomena the Dubai Canal, passing by the Burj Khalifa from the water beneath and the Dubai Canal Waterfall Bridge whilst enjoying a buffet dinner.
+- Take a Dubai Canal Dinner Cruise through the city’s latest man-made phenomenon the Dubai Canal, passing by the Burj Khalifa from the water beneath and the Dubai Canal Waterfall Bridge whilst enjoying a buffet dinner.

 - Zipline across the Dubai Marina at speeds up to 80km/hr!
 Take on this thrilling city zip line through the highrises and over one of the most picturesque urban scenes below.